The Meaning of Life

-Our function correlates directly with the biggest issues that we face as a species today and the root causes of the parasitic qualities that we have gained in relation to our planet.
+Our function correlates directly with the biggest issues that we face as a species today and the root causes of the parasitic qualities that we have gained in relation to our own planet.

-So our current focus as a species should be the following:
+Our current focus as a species should be the following:

 – Redesign our economical, educational, political and legal systems through new frameworks (The Venus Project)